shreypuranik/random-data-retriever/README.md

 # Random Data Retriever
-As much as I enjoy watching random prize draws run on command line, I fancied making a browser based UI.
+As much as I enjoy watching random results (eg prize draws, joke of the day) run on command line, I fancied making a browser based UI.
 So this project came about.
 It runs using PHP, with a bit of JavaScript.

 # How to set up
 Clone this code repository to your server by running git clone https://github.com/shreypuranik/random-data-retriever.git or by downloading the ZIP file from Github